 I have even seen some Christmas decor starting to pop up in some shops.
 I know that can seem crazy but it does make it nice for planning ahead.
 I know I look forward to Hallmark’s Christmas preview every year.
 We already bought a couple of ornaments.

 How to Plan Early for a Stress-Free Christmas

-- Set up a holiday planner.
 You can either add to your current planner or have a planner just for the holidays.
 I do a bit of both.
 The bulk of it will be in a Christmas planner but I will have some things in my Happy Planner as well.

 Now is also a great time to declutter.
 We also end up with a lot of new stuff around the holidays so start making some space.
 If you need some help check out 75 Things to Declutter Before Christmas.